 The only aquatic invasive animal that has been documented in the project area is Asian clam.
 This species has been documented in the Tallapoosa River Basin since at least the early 1990s (Johnson and DeVries, 1997).
 Alabama DCNR's 2021 Alabama Aquatic Nuisance Species Management Plan (Alabama DCNR, 2021) lists objectives for invasive species including: (1) coordination of activities and programs; (2) prevention, control, and manage through education; (3) active control and management; and (4) prevention through legislation, regulation, and enforcement.
 For Asian clam, each objective is ranked as "low."
-Taking a proactive approach by establishing an aquatic invasive species management plan for aquatic animal would ensure that reasonable measures are in place to prevent colonization in Lake Harris, and if colonization should occur, procedures are in place to control the spread of invasive species.
+Taking a proactive approach by establishing an aquatic invasive species management plan for aquatic species would ensure that reasonable measures are in place to prevent colonization in Harris Lake, and if colonization should occur, procedures are in place to control the spread of invasive species.
 However, based on information in the record and Alabama DCNR's 2021 management plan, which indicates that the Alabama Aquatic Nuisance Species Task Force's recommendations for approaching management of the Asian clam in the state for the next 10 years is considered low priority, there appears to be no basis for an active monitoring program as part of a plan.
 Instead, provisions for: (1) public education regarding preventive measures; (2) consultation with agencies regarding appropriate signage; (3) development of BMPs for specific activities that have the potential to introduce aquatic invasive species into a project reservoir; and (4) documenting incidental observations of aquatic invasive species and reporting such observations to Alabama DCNR should provide an appropriate level of protection against the potential spread of Asian clams and the establishment of other aquatic invasive species in project waters.
+Combining these provisions with Alabama Power's current Invasive Aquatic Vegetation, and Vector Control Program would provide a streamlined management and control strategy for aquatic invasive species.